Looking for other opportunities to get involved?

 Council members include family members who have had (or may potentially have) experiences with any of Nationwide Children's Hospital services or programs.
 Members may be parents, grandparents, or guardians of a child who has (in most cases) used services of Nationwide Children's within recent years.
 Members may also be teen (minimum age 16 years) and adults who have received services from Nationwide Children's in recent years.
 Family members with varied backgrounds and health care experiences are involved.
 The Council also includes hospital administrators as well as selected staff members.
 Council members must have the ability to serve, which includes the ability to attend regular meetings (typically scheduled in January, March, May, September, and November), serve on committees, and participate in occasional special projects.
 Family and staff members will normally be appointed for a two-year term.

-The Family Advisory Council at Nationwide Children's Hospital is proud to award an annual recognition for excellence in family-centered care.
+The Family Advisory Council at Nationwide Children's Hospital is proud to award an annual recognition for excellence in patient and family-centered care.
 Learn more about this year's award winner.